Skip to Content

 Credit: David Becker/Las Vegas News Bureau

-Tour Allegiant Stadium: Kids that are football fans are sure to enjoy a “behind the scenes” look at the home of the Las Vegas Raiders.
-Tours include access to the owner’s box, field, and even the locker rooms.
+Tour Allegiant Stadium: Football fans are sure to enjoy a “behind the scenes” look at the home of the Las Vegas Raiders.
+Allegiant Stadium tours include access to the owner’s box, field, and even the locker rooms.

 Exterior of Allegiant Stadium at night.